 Using Google Drive, Dropbox, Box, iCloud, etc. keeps your bookkeeping receipts in the cloud & synched to your local computer.

-BUT, you don’t have to worry about keeping things backed up or what you’ll do if your computer dies.
+AND, you don’t have to worry about keeping things backed up or what you’ll do if your computer dies.

 - Create a folder called Business Receipts

-- Inside this folder, create another folder called 2021 Receipts
+- Inside this folder, create another folder called 2021 Receipts (or whatever the current year is)

 - Then inside of that folder, create 12 more folders – one for each month.
 TIP: When creating the monthly folders name them 1 January, 2 February, 3 March, etc. This way they stay in month order instead of alphabetic order.